My Giallo-Inspired Wedding: A Homage to Italian Thrillers

 The Tables

-I bought nine golden baroque style frames to put the table names into.
-The look of the frames was important as they had to compliment the venue's setting as well as have that Italian film look.
-It's typical to see golden baroque style fixtures in the Italian films of the sixties and seventies so I took Bava's The Telephone segment from Black Sabbath and Blood & Black Lace as inspiration and looked for frames with a similar look to the ornamental bed frame and mirror from The Telephone as well as the picture frames from B&BL.
-I then tried to find artistic posters online to my liking that would fit a director's name.
-I looked for fonts that would fit each poster and inserted each director's name into the appropriate poster.
+I bought nine golden baroque-style frames to display the table names.
+The look of the frames was important because they needed to complement the venue's setting and have that Italian film look.
+Golden baroque-style fixtures are typical in Italian films from the 60s and 70s, so I took inspiration from Bava's The Telephone segment in Black Sabbath and Blood and Black Lace.
+I looked for frames similar to the ornamental bed frame and mirror from The Telephone and the picture frames from Blood and Black Lace.

 Favours & Table Place Cards